Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mechanism of Action

 Sulforaphane belongs to the isothiocyanate family, sulfur-containing compounds that act as molecular alarm signals.
-When it reaches cells, it briefly interacts with sentinel proteins that monitor internal stress levels.
+Laboratory work describes a brief interaction with sentinel proteins that monitor the cell's internal stress level.
 This interaction releases transcription factors (proteins that command the reading of specific genes) normally kept in a dormant state.

-Once released, these factors migrate to the cell nucleus and trigger the coordinated production of protective enzymes.
-The process is transient: the initial signal fades within hours, but the protective response persists for two to three days.
-This asymmetry between a brief stress and a prolonged defense defines the mechanism.
+Once released, these factors migrate to the cell nucleus and trigger, still in the laboratory, the coordinated production of protective enzymes.
+The process there is transient: the initial signal fades within hours, while the protective response lasts beyond it.
+This asymmetry between a brief stress and a prolonged defense defines the mechanism as described.

 Key Benefits